JulioDiazJose/Quelites/RScript-Quelites.md

 # Quelites
-Rscript and data for the paper entitled: Edible wild plants and traditional indigenous knowledge in Zongolica, Mexico
+Rscript and data for the paper entitled:
+# Traditional knowledge of Edible Wild Plants Used by Indigenous Communities in Zongolica,Mexico
 #########################################################
 #########################################################
 ####R SCRIPT FOR THE DATA ANALYSIS#######################
-####Edible wild plants and traditional indigenous knowledge in Zongolica, Mexico

 # We set the directory
 getwd()
-setwd('C:/???')
+setwd('C:/Users/julio/Desktop/Resumenes a Congresos')

 # Install packages
 library(dplyr)